jofal29/STAR-AttendanceTracker/README.md

 ## Features
 - Real-time attendance tracking with Microsoft Excel Integration
-- NFC tag read and write capabilities
+- NFC Tag (ntag215) read and write capabilities

 ## Installation
 We're using PyInstaller to allow anybody with a Windows computer to download and use our attendance tracker!